juhasev/sample-ninja-help/rewards.md

 ## Rewards

 This screen is for managing rewards, gift cards and redemption options that are already available within Sample Ninja.
+All reward redemptions that your panelist request must be manually approved in **Redemptions**.

 ### PayPal